Time To Rebuild The Malaysian Judiciary

 ‘… if citizens cannot trust that laws will be enforced in an even-handed and honest fashion, they cannot be said to live under the rule of law.
 Instead, they live under the rule of men corrupted by the law,’ (Dale Carpenter, Flagrant Conduct).

-And so the innocent are convicted, and guilty are released.
-Look around you.
-There are many examples; large and small.
+And so the innocent are convicted, and the guilty are released.
+Look around you, there are many examples; large and small.

 Personal Ambition of Judges